Dispar compacta: Distribution and habitat

-D. compacta occurs in the Australian Capital Territory, New South Wales, Queensland, South Australia, and Victoria.
+Dispar compacta occurs in the Australian Capital Territory, New South Wales, Queensland, South Australia, and Victoria.
 It can be found in moist grasslands, open forests, and urban parks and gardens in shaded areas where grasses grow.

 Description

-D. compacta adults are brown above and orange-brown below with white or cream-coloured markings on the wings and a wingspan of approximately 23 mm.
+Dispar compacta adults are brown above and orange-brown below with white or cream-coloured markings on the wings and a wingspan of approximately 23 mm.
 Males and females exhibit different markings on the wings.
 From above, the forewings of males each have a cream-coloured hook-shaped marking, a central spot, a band of three subapical spots, and a central band of grey sex scales, while the hindwings each have a band of four cream-coloured postmedian spots.
 From above, the forewings of females each have two central spots, a band of three subapical spots, a spot near the middle of the leading edge of the forewing, and a spot near the trailing edge of the forewing – lacking the hook-shaped marking and grey sex scales present on the forewings of males – while the hindwings each have a central yellow patch.
 From below, the forewings and hindwings of males exhibit markings similar to those above.
 From below, the forewings of females exhibit markings similar to those above and the hindwings exhibit a band of whitish-grey spots edged with brown, but both fore and hindwings are suffused with purplish-grey.

 Eggs are dome-shaped, white to cream in colour, measuring approximately 0.7 mm by 0.6 mm, with 12–14 longitudinal ribs.
 As the egg develops, a purplish-red dorsal spot and lateral band appears.

 First instar larvae are yellowish, becoming green as they feed, with a large, shiny black head and dark red prothoracic plate.
 Second instar larvae are similar, but develop a broad white longitudinal dorsal band with a narrow green dorsal line at the centre.
 Third instar larvae resemble second instar larvae, but the surface of the head is now rough and both the head and prothoracic plate have turned brown.
 By the fifth and final instar the larva is 18–20 mm long, greenish-pink in colour, with a diffuse, pale longitudinal dorsal band, a darker central line within the dorsal band, and a narrow white longitudinal subdorsal line.

 Pupae are cylindrical, brown in colour, measuring 12–15 mm long, and covered with a white powder.